redblade7/darkwebmysterybot/README.md

 Post to an account on Pleroma instance Neckbeard using token file tokenfile.json:

 `./dwmbot.py -o https://neckbeard.xyz tokenfile.json`

+Post to an account on Mastodon instance mastodon.social, using token file wokenfile.json, while avoiding phrases which would not be suitable for safe-space instances:

+`./dwmbot.py -c https://mastodon.social wokenfile.json`

 Post version info to an account on Pleroma instance Neckbeard using token file tokenfile.json: